async-aws/aws/docs/authentication/hard-coded.md

 When developing, and debugging, the simplest way to configure the client, is to set the credentials in the client configuration parameters.

-## Connect with accessKey / accessKeySecret
+## Connect with access key and secret

 ```php
 use AsyncAws\Core\AwsClientFactory;